Moon: Surface conditions

 Astronaut Charles Duke working on the Moon with his suit covered in lunar dust.
 Lunar dust is highly abrasive and can cause damage to human lungs and nervous and cardiovascular systems.

 Ionizing radiation from cosmic rays, their resulting neutron radiation, and the Sun results in an average radiation level of 1.369 millisieverts per day during lunar daytime, which is about 2.6 times more than the level on the International Space Station, 510 times more than the level during a trans-Atlantic flight, and 200 times more than the level on Earth's surface.
 For further comparison, radiation levels average about 1.84 millisieverts per day on a flight to Mars and about 0.64 millisieverts per day on Mars itself, with some locations on Mars possibly having levels as low as 0.342 millisieverts per day.

 Solar radiation also electrically charges the highly abrasive lunar dust and makes it levitate.
 This effect contributes to the easy spread of the sticky, lung- and gear-damaging lunar dust.

-The Moon's axial tilt with respect to the ecliptic is only 1.5427°, much less than the 23.44° of Earth.
-This small axial tilt means that the Moon's solar illumination varies much less with season than Earth's, and it also allows for the existence of some peaks of eternal light at the Moon's north pole, at the rim of the crater Peary.

 The lunar surface is exposed to temperature differences ranging from 120 °C to −171 °C depending on the solar irradiance.

 Because of the lack of atmosphere, temperatures of different areas vary particularly upon whether they are in sunlight or shadow, making topographical details play a decisive role on local surface temperatures.

 Parts of many craters, particularly the bottoms of many polar craters, are permanently shadowed.
 These craters of eternal darkness have extremely low temperatures.
-The Lunar Reconnaissance Orbiter measured the lowest summer temperatures in craters at the southern pole at 35 K and just 26 K close to the winter solstice in the north polar crater Hermite.
+The Lunar Reconnaissance Orbiter measured the lowest summer temperatures in craters at the southern pole at 35 K and just 26 K close to the lunar winter solstice in the north polar crater Hermite.
 This is the coldest temperature in the Solar System ever measured by a spacecraft, colder even than the surface of Pluto.

 Blanketed on top of the Moon's crust is a highly comminuted (broken into ever smaller particles) and impact gardened mostly gray surface layer called regolith, formed by impact processes.
 The finer regolith, the lunar soil of silicon dioxide glass, has a texture resembling snow and a scent resembling spent gunpowder.
 The regolith of older surfaces is generally thicker than for younger surfaces: it varies in thickness from 10 in the highlands and 4 in the maria.
 Beneath the finely comminuted regolith layer is the megaregolith, a layer of highly fractured bedrock many kilometers thick.

 These extreme conditions are considered to make it unlikely for spacecraft to harbor bacterial spores at the Moon for longer than just one lunar orbit.